HiBandan/modelTissueFlow/README.md

 ## To build from source

-Option 1: Download the package from the Github:https://github.com/HiBandan/modelTissueFlow/archive/refs/heads/main.zip , unzip and run
+Option 1: Download the package from the Github:https://github.com/HiBandan/modelTissueFlow/archive/refs/heads/main.zip

     python setup.py install (where ? modelTissueFlow)